cockroachdb/docs/v2.0/demo-json-support.md

 The code queries the [Reddit API](https://www.reddit.com/dev/api/) for posts in [/r/programming](https://www.reddit.com/r/programming/).
 The Reddit API only returns 25 results per page; however, each page returns an `"after"` string that tells you how to get the next page.
 Therefore, the program does the following in a loop:

-1. Makes a request to the API
+1. Makes a request to the API.
-2. Inserts the results into the table and grabs the `"after"` string
+2. Inserts the results into the table and grabs the `"after"` string.
-3. Uses the new `"after"` string as the basis for the next request
+3. Uses the new `"after"` string as the basis for the next request.

 Download the <a href="https://raw.githubusercontent.com/cockroachdb/docs/master/_includes/json/json-sample.go" download><code>json-sample.go</code></a> file, or create the file yourself and copy the code into it: